 Most of the ferries that I’ve investigated allow dogs on board.
 However, some ferries only allow those travelling with a car to bring along pets, including the quick ferries between Calais and Dover, where dogs are usually expected to stay in your car.

 However, an increasing number of ferries in Europe offer pet-friendly cabins.
-Other ferries have special kennel areas, while some ferries allow pets to travel on the outside deck, or even inside the passenger area, for small dogs in a carrier bag.
+Other ferries have special kennel areas, while some ferries allow pets to travel on the outside deck, or even inside the passenger area, in the case of small dogs in a carrier bag.

 It’s best to research the options in advance, including what facilities for pets are available, whether foot passengers are allowed to bring pets (if you are travelling without a car) and the applicable fees.

-Check out some of the guides and posts that I have written covering ferries:
+Check out some of the many guides that I have written covering ferries in Europe:

 Local Transport in Europe with a Dog

 Generally, most local trains, metros and trams in Europe allow dogs, but don’t assume this is always the case.
-For instance, there are some cities that only allow small dogs in a carrier to travel on public transport.
+For instance, there are some cities that only allow small dogs in a carrier to travel on public transport, with large dogs not allowed.

 This was the case when I visited Lyon and Marseille, both in France, in 2018, and I can’t track down the rules online to see if they have since changed.
 This also applied in Madrid up until mid-2016, with larger dogs these days still restricted to the rear carriage and not permitted during peak hour.

-Buses are not as likely to allow dogs, other than small dogs in a container, but larger dogs are also permitted in many places.
+Buses tend to be less likely to allow dogs than trains and metros, except for small dogs in a container.
+Although larger dogs are also permitted in many places.

 As well as variable rules as to whether dogs are allowed on local transport, they are also variations on whether dogs require a ticket.
 Most of the time, small dogs in a container ride free.
 However, for larger dogs, sometimes they ride free, sometimes they require a child’s (half-price) ticket or sometimes there is a special dog ticket.